New restaurants, distillery, fresh market and liquor chain coming to Charleston area

 A brasserie is a type of French restaurant with a relaxed setting, which serves single dishes and other meals.

-A restaurant representative did not immediately respond for a tentative opening date.
+A restaurant representative did not respond to a request for a tentative opening date.

 Indigo Road operates several other restaurants throughout Charleston, including Oak Steakhouse at 17 Broad.